Crockpot Pulled BBQ Chicken

 - 1 cup low-sodium chicken (or vegetable) broth

 - 3 cups barbecue sauce*

-- Pat the chicken dry and set aside.
-Combine the onion powder, paprika, garlic powder, salt and pepper in a small bowl.
-Season the chicken breasts with the spice mixture and then place them in the crockpot.
-Add the onions to the pot, then the chicken broth and barbecue sauce.
-Toss gently to combine.
+- Combine the onion powder, sweet paprika, smoked paprika, garlic powder, salt and pepper in a small bowl.
+Season the chicken breasts with the mixture, then place in the crockpot.
+Add in the onion, broth and barbecue sauce, then stir / toss gently to combine.

-- Cover and cook on low for 8 hours.
-When it is done cooking, remove the chicken breasts to a cutting board and shred.
-Add the shredded chicken back into the pot and toss to combine.
-Let sit for about 15 minutes before serving.
+- Cover and cook on low for about 8 hours, until the chicken is cooked through and tender.
+Remove the chicken breasts to a cutting board and shred, then add back to the pot and toss to combine.
+Let the chicken sit for about 15 minutes before serving!

 *A thinner barbecue sauce works best in this recipe.
 I personally love and use Bone Suckin’ Sauce (<— not sponsored, just what I like!).
 If you do use a thicker sauce, you’ll want to add in a touch more broth to prevent the sauce from burning around the edges of the slow cooker.